-The holiday season extended over on Boxing Day.
-More of the same is repeated for Old Year and New Year.
-The season was also a time for new movies and many people go to the cinemas to view hit movies from Bollywood or Hollywood.
-Horse racing occurred during the season and people looked forward for this rare pastime.
+The season was a time for new movies and horse races and many people would go to the cinemas to view hit movies from Bollywood or Hollywood or to watch the races.